Foolish Luxury Trains the Heart in Wisdom

 Positions of privilege and authority require wisdom and moral fitness.

-10 Delicate living is not appropriate for a fool, much less for a servant to have rule over princes.
+10 Luxury is unseemly for a fool—how much worse for a slave to rule over princes!

 Positions of privilege and authority require wisdom and moral fitness.